Rev March 5, 2019

 This is the fourth set of axioms in the Axioms of Economics.
 This set will include two sections of Axioms.
 The first section includes the Axioms covering ProductionRewarding.
 The second section includes the Axioms covering Money Supply and Money.

 Rewarding Production has been found to lead to prosperity.
-In Societies and Nations where production is rewarded, those Nations and Societies prosper very well.
-In Societies and Nations where non-producers and counter-producers are rewarded we find recessions, depressions, wars and hard economic times.
-The prosperity of the Societies and Nations rewarding non-production and counter-production is low and declining.
+In Societies and Nations where production is rewarded, those Nations and Societies thrive very well.
+In Societies and Nations, where non-producers and counter-producers are rewarded we find recessions, depressions, wars and hard economic times.
+The level of prosperity for Societies and Nations rewarding non-production and counter-production is low and declining.
 The only solution that will solve a Society or Nation declining economically is to fully reward the Producers of the commodities, trades, goods and services.
 They must be rewarded in full for the money, value, energy, wealth, capital and power they have created.

 Money value increases because increasing production rewarding gives Producers incentive to increase production rates.
 This increase in production on the Open Market causes demand for products to decrease, decreasing the value of the products.
 This allows for each money unit the power to purchase more production per money unit.